cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Weight Limit (n.):** A mythical number that, invariably, your team will end up slightly above.~SeanFitz

 **West Coast Drive (n.):** Something every new CAD student will try to design without understanding the advantages of one, simply because powerhouse teams use them. ~artK

+**Wildcards (n.):** A conspiracy to get more Canadian and Californian teams to qualify for Championships each year~Kevin Leonard

 **Working Sensor Software (n):** A product delivered by the program team which ensures that the sensor will be mechanically damaged beyond repair, and possibly replacement, in the immediate future.~GeeTwo